A high-quality building access system will enhance the security of your sites.

 "We have a large storage yard," Miller said.
 "We store spools of coax and conduit, copper, fiber, other equipment, and other vehicles."

 Maintaining security at the storage yard with traditional locks and keys is proving to be a chore.
-Every visit to the yard involves significant, repetitive locking and unlocking.
+Every visit involves repetitive locking and unlocking actions.

 "Getting something out of there means driving up to the gate, getting out, unlocking the gate, doing what you need to do, driving out, stopping, locking the gate, and driving away," Miller explains.

-Electronic building access at the storage yard gate would reduce the hassle of entering and leaving, while offering better protection for the valuable inventory there.
-No one can forget to lock a gate that is electronically controlled, and you can't duplicate proximity keycards at your local hardware store.
+Electronic building access at the storage yard gate would reduce the hassle of entering and leaving, while improving accountability and reducing the risk of a gate being left unsecured.

 "I'm going to discuss the upgrade to the T/Mon LNX within Interbel.
 I like the Web 2.0 interface and the forward-looking, moving-forward feel of that platform."